What "Premarital Agreement" Means

 Property Covers More Than You Might Expect

 Under this statute, property is not limited to homes or bank accounts.
-It includes any interest, whether present or future, legal or equitable, vested or contingent.
+It includes any interest, whether present or future, legal or equitable.
 That covers real estate, personal property, income, and earnings.
-If it has value or could have value down the road, it falls within the definition.

 "Property" means an interest, present or future, legal or equitable, vested or contingent, in real or personal property, including income and earnings.